fluxninja/aperture/docs/content/architecture/architecture.md

-The agents monitor golden signals, such as request latency, error rate, and saturation, using an in-built telemetry system and a programmable, high-fidelity flow classifier used to label requests based on attributes such as customer tier or request type.
+The agents monitor golden signals, such as request latency, error rate, and saturation, using an in-built telemetry system and a programmable, high-fidelity Flow Classifier used to label requests based on attributes such as customer tier or request type.
 These metrics are then analyzed by the Aperture Controller.

 Graceful degradation of services is achieved by prioritizing critical